 The ECJ ruled that unforeseen technical problems are part of the normal course of activities for an airline and are therefore not extraordinary.

-Here we explain what the case is about and how it could affect flight delay claims in England and Wales.
+Here we explain what the case is about and how it could affect flight delay compensation claims in England and Wales.

 In February 2015 Bott and Co won the case of Allen v Jet2.com – the test case which meant that airlines could not stay (put on hold) UK cases pending the outcome of the van der Lans case.
-Read more here.

-What is van der Lans v KLM all about?
+What Is van der Lans V KLM All About?

 The van der Lans case looked at whether a technical problem that arises spontaneously (as opposed to being discovered during routine maintenance) is an extraordinary circumstance under EU Regulation 261/2004.